Watch the Class of 2023 graduate May 12

 Students will stand as a group to be recognized as social work graduates at the university-wide ceremony, and students will be individually called by name and walk across the stage at the School of Social Work departmental ceremony.

-For graduates needing accommodations at the university ceremony at the GRCC, please contact Student Accessibility and Educational Opportunity at (804) 828-2253.
+For graduates needing accommodations at the GRCC, please contact Student Accessibility and Educational Opportunity at (804) 828-2253.
 Family and guests seeking additional information about accessibility or ADA accommodations can find details on the GRCC website.

 If you are requesting changes based on a legal change of name, the first step is to process your legal change of name with the university.
 If you have not changed your legal name and are requesting changes based on the name of use, please visit Call Me By My Name.